grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Which class(es) utilize the functionality of the SenseHat?
    > In Smiley , Happy, and Sad
-   >

 2. Which of these classes directly interact with the SenseHat functionalities?
    > Smiley
-   >

 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
+   > The encapsulation in here refers to the hidden functions inside the SeneseHat.
+There is no need for us to know how SenseHat is constructed when we are interacting with Smiley.
-   > The code is designed so that SenseHat will not be accessed outside the Smiley class.
-In Smiley class, there are two methods at the bottom, which is dim_display and show.
-These two methods are how the public is expected to modify/interact with senseHat.
+   > In Smiley class, there are two methods at the bottom, which is dim_display and show.
+These two methods are how we are expected to modify/interact with senseHat.
-   > To dim display, we can pass this `smiley.dim_display(True)` in main.py and the intention is to keep the senseHat consistent.
+   > For example, to dim display, we can pass this `smiley.dim_display(True)` in main.py and the intention is to keep the senseHat consistent.

 ### 2.7.
 Sad Smileys Can’t Blink (Or Can They?)